IainNZ/JuMPeR.jl/README.md

 **JuMPeR** extends JuMP to enable easy modeling of **[robust optimization]** problems.
 Specifically, instead of having to manually model the robust counterpart or write a cutting-plane generator, JuMPeR will do this work for you - simply provide the problem description, including uncertain parameters and the uncertainty set.

+JuMPeR can be extended with **oracles** - user-implemented reformulations and cutting-plane generators for arbitrary uncertainty sets.
+JuMPeR comes with an oracle for polyhedral and ellipsoidal sets, as well as the set from `Bertsimas, Sim, "The Price of Robustness", 2004`.
+[Vishal Gupta](http://www-bcf.usc.edu/~guptavis/) has implemented various [data-driven uncertainty sets (DDUS.jl)](https://github.com/vgupta1/DDUS.jl).

 Documentation is available on [ReadTheDocs](http://jumper.readthedocs.org/en/latest/jumper.html)

 [JuMP]: https://github.com/JuliaOpt/JuMP.jl